Threshold Saturation for Nonbinary SC-LDPC Codes on the Binary Erasure Channel: Density Evolution for and LDPC Code Ensembles over GF( )

 In general, the messages exchanged in the BP decoding of nonbinary LDPC codes are real vectors $\boldsymbol{v}=(v_0,v_1,\ldots,v_{2^{m}-1})$, of length $2^m$, where $v_i$ represents the a posteriori probability that the code symbol $c$ is $c_i$.
-For instance, for $m=2$, there are four possible code symbols, $c_0=00$, $c_1=01$, $c_2=01$ and $c_3=11$, and the message $\vvec=(0.25,0.25,0.25,0.25)$ means that $\text{Pr}(c=00)=\text{Pr}(c=01)=\text{Pr}(c=10)=\text{Pr}(c=11)=0.25$.
+For instance, for $m=2$, there are four possible code symbols, $c_0=00$, $c_1=01$, $c_2=10$ and $c_3=11$, and the message $\vvec=(0.25,0.25,0.25,0.25)$ means that $\text{Pr}(c=00)=\text{Pr}(c=01)=\text{Pr}(c=10)=\text{Pr}(c=11)=0.25$.
 In the case of transmission over the BEC, the performance does not depend on the transmitted codeword and, without loss of generality, the transmission of the all-zero codeword can be considered \cite{RaUr05}.
 Under this assumption, the messages arising in the BP decoder assume a simplified form.
 In particular, the nonzero entries of a message $\vvec$ are all equal and the message itself is equivalent to a subspace of GF$(2^m)$.
 Since the nonzero elements of a message are equal, it is sufficient to keep track of the dimension of the messages~\cite{RaUr05}.
 We say that a message $\vvec$ has dimension $k$ if it has $2^k$ nonzero elements.
 For instance, the message $\vvec=(0.5,0.5,0,0)$ has dimension $1$.
 If a message coming from a node has dimension $k$, it means that the symbol is known to be one out of $2^k$ possible symbols (in this example, either $00$ or $01$) or, equivalently, that at that node $m-k$ relations on the bits composing the symbol are known.
 Consider as an example the three subspaces of dimension one of GF$(2^m)$, $S_1=\{00,01\}$, $S_2=\{00,10\}$ and $S_3=\{00,11\}$.
 Subspaces $S_1$ and $S_2$ are representative of the case where one bit has been recovered and the other is still erased, while $S_3$ represents the case where the two bits are erased but their sum modulo-2 is known.
 Therefore, the DE simplifies to the exchange of messages of length $m+1$, where the $i$th entry of the message is the probability that the message has dimension $i$.
 For more details the reader is referred to \cite{RaUr05}.
 In the following, we define the DE for nonbinary LDPC codes over the BEC for $(\dl, \dr, m)$ regular ensembles and $(\dl, \dr,m, L, \dw)$ coupled ensembles.